Silo Structure Internal Linking

 For many years he has shared knowledge bombs throughout the SEO communities and many have rehashed them as their own when it initially came from Dan.

-What I love about Dans new site innovative architecture is that he tests tests and tests some more.
+What I love about Dan’s innovative architecture is that he tests and tests some more.

-His new site architecture and silo setup he has named “Nabla Site Architecture” which if you check the nabla symbol it is a reverse triangle shape.
+His architecture and silo setup he has named “Nabla Site Architecture” which if you check the nabla symbol it is a reverse triangle shape.

 What is the Nabla Site Architecture Method?